aTrujillo04/License-plate-detection-and-extraction/README.md

 ## Operation

 Now, let's prepare the necessary resources and configurations to get a correct script launch.

+So, let's start the **realtime_ext.py**.
+To run this script a folder needs to be created inside the project folder.
+This new folder will contain **the license plates images** you want to detect and extract.
+It is suggested to take the photos in a frontal plane or not too inclined plane, the OCR won't work with too inclined planes. find here some examples:

+IMAGENES EDITADASSSSSSSSSS

+LINEASSSS A CAMBIAR PARA CORRER

 Then, you wil be able to **launch the scripts** by entering the following commands in the terminal: